 While there is investor concern surrounding the health of the leveraged credit market, and high yield in particular, we believe that this market environment is much healthier than that of past cycles.
 Unlike 2008, which was driven by a liquidity squeeze and excess leverage in the system, we are experiencing a demand shock, driven by a health crisis and a cessation of normal day activities.
 Underlying fundamentals for the high yield space are in much better shape than they were in 2007/2008 as well.
-The high yield market has enjoyed strong earnings, improving balance sheets (Charts 6 & 7), and a vast improvement of overall quality for the index since the financial crisis.
+The U.S. high yield market, the largest component of the global high yield index, has enjoyed strong earnings, improving balance sheets (Charts 5 & 6), and a vast improvement of overall quality for the index since the financial crisis.
 That said, we acknowledge that current market dynamics will likely put pressure on credit fundamentals going forward.

-Chart 6: High Yield Leverage
+Chart 5: U.S. High Yield Leverage